The Silver Rose

 “My Rose,” he whispered, holding her closer.
 They forgot about the silver in their hair; for in the kiss both found their lost youth.

-The black banners with silver roses embroidered on them stood fluttering in the wind on the castle towers, awaiting for a new day of war to come.
+The black banners with silver roses embroidered on them stood fluttering in the wind on the castle towers.
+A sacrifice denied to the spirits of war, though a blessing of love for some, turned into a curse for the land, washing it in long years of bloodshed to come.

 "Ah… writing fantasy does feel like home…" Ah, and you are so good at it! 😎